Error handling in laravel using try and catch

 In Laravel we can handle those types of errors and give proper error explanations to users using try and catch.

-When we try to get value from null model instance then it will raise an error something like "trying to get property of non-object".
+When we try to get value from a null model instance then it will raise an error something like “trying to get property of non-object”.
 In this example, we will handle those types of errors.

 Here, the concept of the example is to use the default Laravel User model for database search.
 The User model is automatically created by Laravel itself while creating a new Laravel project.

-• Step 1: Creating Controller Methods
+1. Creating Controller Methods

-• Step 2: View Creation for User Interaction
+2. View Creation for User Interaction

-• Step 3: Route Creation
+3. Route Creation

-• Step 4: Testing our Example
+4. Testing our Example

 Creating Controller Methods